Ali9731/Bank/README.md

         3 - docker exec -it bank_laravel.test_1 bash -c "php artisan migrate && php artisan db:seed"
 ```

+then choose yes for every questions in cli

 2 - To test code with linter run this command
 ```